-Every ingredient in this Three Cheese Zucchini Frittata with Mozzarella, Feta, and Parmesan is a good choice for a low-glycemic diet, and as long as you don’t get carried away with the cheese, this would make a good breakfast, lunch, or dinner for any phase of the original South Beach Diet.
-It’s also great for low-carb eating plan, including Keto which might even prefer a bit more cheese!
+Every ingredient in this Zucchini Frittata is a good choice for low-carb or Keto eating plans, and as long as you don’t get carried away with the cheese, this would make a good breakfast, lunch, or dinner for any phase of the original South Beach Diet.
+If you’re making this for Keto you might prefer even more cheese!

 Find More Recipes Like This One: